 The mini-series has a fine cast line-up.
 Charles Dance adds a good deal of class as Lord Vetinari.
 It is also nice to see David Suchet trading in Poirot for a villainous role in black cape and eye patch.
 In the central role, Richard Coyle plays with a likeable charm even if he seems too well polished to be the rogue that the role is meant to be.
 Claire Foy has cool and acidic presence opposite him – Jon Jones is more than aware of such and in one of the series’ sillier moments indulges himself by momentarily placing her into a whip cracking dominatrix fantasy.

 There have been several adaptations of adaptations of Terry Pratchett’s books for British television.
 These have included:- the Claymation animated Truckers (1992) from Thames Television, a charming six-part children’s series about a group of gnomes that live in a department store; Johnny and the Dead (1995) and Johnny and the Bomb (2006), two BBC mini-series about a boy who can see the dead; and two previous animated Discworld tv series adaptations, Soul Music (1997) and Wyrd Sisters (1997).
-Subsequently, there was also the long-planned tv mini-series adaptation of Pratchett’s non-Discworld novel Good Omens (2019).
+Subsequently, there was also the long-planned tv mini-series adaptation of Pratchett’s non-Discworld novel Good Omens (2019) and a further Discworld adaptation from the BBC with The Watch (2020).

 Mini-series available online in several parts beginning here:-